HaoyueXU99/USC-CSCI-570-Sp24/README.md

 ## Repository Structure

-- [Discussions](./Discussions): Folder for storing discussion-related materials and student interactions.
-Use this space for Q&A and collaborative discussions on course topics.
+- [Discussions](./Discussions): Folder for storing discussion materials on class.
 - [Exams](./Exams): Contains exam-related documents and information.
 This folder is used for uploading exams and providing students with necessary exam instructions and materials.
 - [Homework](./Homework): This folder is designated for weekly homework assignments.
 Students are expected to download, complete, and submit their homework here.
 - [Homework_Solutions](./Homework_solutions): Post-solution documents for homework assignments.
 Solutions will be uploaded here after the completion of each homework deadline.